-Tate Britain has unveiled the four artists shortlisted for the Turner Prize 2016, which is held in London this year.
+Tate Britain has announced the four artists shortlisted for the Turner Prize 2016, which will be held in London.
 The artists are: Michael Dean, Anthea Hamilton, Helen Marten and Josephine Pryde.
 The Turner Prize returns to Tate Britain with an exhibition of work by the four shortlisted artists opening on 27 September.
 The winner will be announced in December at an awards ceremony live on the BBC, the new broadcast partner for the prize.

 For solo exhibitions Sic Glyphs at South London Gallery and Qualities of Violence at de Appel arts centre, Amsterdam.
 Working primarily in sculpture, Dean creates work that is concerned with the physical manifestation of language.
 His vigorous sculptures and installations reference the everyday urban environment and familiar but aesthetically overlooked materials – from a rebar on a building site to the corrugated metal of a shop shutter – updating the influential legacies of art after minimalism in the late 60s.

 For her solo exhibition Anthea Hamilton: Lichen!
 Libido!
 Chastity! at SculptureCenter, New York.
 Hamilton works across sculpture, installation, performance and video, bringing a surrealist sensibility to popular culture and the mind-bending proliferation of stylised and sexualised imagery in the digital world.
 While rooted in the history of sculpture her work seduces the viewer with comic and unexpected combinations of images, materials and words, as well as dramatic shifts in scale.